 - i.
 Minimum Standard Highway Agencies shall develop and implement a standard operating procedure (SOP) for vehicle maintenance and repair activities that occur at maintenance yard operations, if applicable.
 The SOP shall include the required practices listed in Attachment D. The SOP shall include regular inspections of all maintenance areas and activities. - ii.
 Measurable Goal Highway Agencies must certify annually that there is a vehicle maintenance standard operating procedure in place and that regular inspections and maintenance are being performed. - iii.
-Implementation Within 12 months from the effective date of permit authorization, Highway Agencies must implement the Vehicle Maintenance minimum standard.
+Implementation Within 12 months of the effective date of permit authorization, Highway Agencies shall have developed and begun implementing the required standard operating procedures for Vehicle Maintenance.